UK wholesale prices

 Source: AHDB

 Butter prices remain consistently higher than the other products, although are now at the lowest levels seen in the period.
-All four products show a steep decline from late summer 2025 into early 2026, followed by modest recovery in February and March 2026 with butter, cream and cheddar declining in April and only SMP seeing growth.
+All four products show a steep decline from late summer 2025 into early 2026, followed by modest recovery in February and March 2026 with butter and cheddar declining in April to June, cream rising in the last month and SMP falling in the past month.

 Additional information